Holben888/slinkity-home/src/docs/quick-start.md

 If you run this using the `slinkity --serve` command, you'll just see the gloriously static text "Look ma, it's Slinkity!"

 Now, let's add something _interactive._ Say we're keeping track of how many glasses of water we've had today (because [hydration is important](https://www.gatsbyjs.com/docs/conceptual/react-hydration/)!).
-If we know a little [ReactJS](https://reactjs.org/docs/getting-started.html), we can whip up a counter component like so:
+If we know a little [ReactJS](https://reactjs.org/docs/getting-started.html), we can whip up a counter component under the `_includes/components/` directory like so:

 ```jsx
 // _includes/components/GlassCounter.jsx